Mystery, Alaska: Plot

 The Rangers players file a grievance with their players' union, so they are no longer coming.
 Burns tells Bailey that there is a hearing in New York over the legal dispute.
 He says that it might be useful for Mystery to have a presence, and suggests legal arguments Bailey could use.

 At the hearing, Bailey makes an impassioned plea for the game to continue.
 However, he suffers a fatal heart attack while arguing the case.
 Before dying, he wins the case, and the game is back on.
 John confronts Burns, saying that since he sent Bailey to New York, he now has to take over coaching.
 Burns agrees only if John comes back on the team as captain.

 The Rangers players arrive and are greeted by the mayor and townsfolk.
-John must deal with Charles "Charlie" Danner, the article's author and a native of Mystery, driving drunkenly on a Zamboni.
+John must deal with Charlie Danner, the article's author and a native of Mystery, driving drunkenly on a Zamboni.
 They talk, and Charlie reveals his bitterness towards Mystery, which he believes has rejected him.

 During the match, the Mystery team take time to settle, but eventually go ahead two goals to nothing in the first period.
 One of the goals is scored by Stevie.
 In the second period, the Rangers score five unanswered goals.
 Birdie costs the team a goal through his desire to "go it alone" when he should have passed.
 Unwilling to accept defeat, Mystery scores two goals in the third period, including one from a pass that Birdie makes instead of shooting for goal himself.
 As the clock ticks down, Connor has a chance to level the scores, but his shot hits the crossbar.
 The game is over, with the score 5 – 4 for the Rangers.
 Both the Mystery team and spectators appear deflated until Burns claps, after which even the Rangers players applaud them.

 The following day the Rangers leave.
-Stevie Weeks and Connor Banks fly out with them, having been given minor league contracts.
+Stevie and Connor fly out with them, having been given minor league contracts.
 Afterwards, John places the game puck on Bailey's grave.